unosquare/best-practices/React/Readme.md

 ```
 * As we [pointed out above](#eslint) in order to use mocha with ESLint we must set mocha as true in the env object inside our **.eslintrc.json** file.
 ## Chai
 Mocha allows us to use any assertion library we want.
-In this case we are using Chai.
+In this case, we are using Chai.

 ### How to use it
 * Install Chai via npm